kglw-dot-net/phase1/associated-music/index.md

 2014 album featured artwork by Jason Galea and was mixed by Stu.

 ### Broderick Smith
-Broderick is the writer and narrator of 2012's [_Eyes Like The Sky_](https://kglw.net/releases/eyes-like-the-sky), a legend of the music industry in his own right, he was a member of Sundown, Carson, and the Dingoes, he is also Ambrose's father.
+Broderick is the writer and narrator of 2012's [_Eyes Like The Sky_](https://kglw.net/releases/eyes-like-the-sky), a legend of the Australian music industry in his own right as a member of Sundown, Carson, and the Dingoes, he is also Ambrose's father.

 ### Mallee Songs
 Featuring tracking by Lucas and Stu, and guitar by Casey Hartnett.